NyteshadeXT/PF2e-Core-Vault/3-Rules/Battlezoo Bestiary Monster Parts/Imbued Properties/Bane.md

 *   **2nd** Strikes with the weapon deal 1 additional damage of the weapon's base damage type to creatures of the bane type
 *   **4th** The additional damage against the bane type increases to 1d4
 *   **6th** The additional damage against the bane type increases to 1d6.
-On a critical hit, you sap the strength of a creature from the bane type, causing it to be Enfeebled 1 until the end of your next turn
+On a critical hit, you sap the strength of a creature from the bane type, causing it to be [[undefined]] until the end of your next turn
 *   **10th** Against a creature of the bane type, the weapon's base damage ignores the first 5 points of the target's resistance
 *   **14th** The weapon can outright slay creatures of its bane type.
 On a critical hit, instead of being enfeebled 1 until the end of your next turn, a creature of the weapon's bane type must attempt a Fortitude save.
-On a critical success, it's enfeebled 1 until the end of your next turn, on a success, it's Enfeebled 2 until the end of your next turn, on a failure, it's Enfeebled 3 until the end of your next turn, and on a critical failure, it's destroyed.
+On a critical success, it's enfeebled 1 until the end of your next turn, on a success, it's [[undefined]] until the end of your next turn, on a failure, it's [[undefined]] until the end of your next turn, and on a critical failure, it's destroyed.
 This effect has the incapacitation trait
 *   **16th** The additional damage against creatures of the bane type increases to 1d8
 *   **20th** The additional damage against creatures of the bane type increases to 1d10